 Diagrams embedded in PDFs don’t show properly

 When embedding SVG diagrams in PDFs, text and arrows might not show.
-Users reported this for example for diagrams created with Mermaid or Diagrams.net.
+Users reported this for diagrams created with Mermaid or Diagrams.net.
+Other diagram types may be affected as well.

 While diagrams show nicely in the preview, they don’t show up as expected in the PDF.